sectionOne-bg

 Despite recent advances, there are still critical needs to address in gastric/gastroesophageal junction (G/GEJ) cancers

-In the United States, approximately 6% of patients with metastatic gastric
+In the United States, approximately 6% of patients with metastatic G/GEJ cancer survive 5 years post diagnosis.1,2*†

-6% 5-year survival rate of mGC in the US.
+Approximately 6% 5-year survival rate of metastatic gastric/gastroesophageal junction (mG/GEJ) cancer in the US.

 IN THE UNITED STATES

-In the US, patients with advanced disease at diagnosis will likely have a poor outcome, as less than 50% receive second-line therapy for mGC.3,4
+In the US, patients with advanced disease at diagnosis will likely have a poor outcome,4,5 and less than 50% will receive second-line therapy for mG/GEJ cancer.

-Locally advanced (stage II and III) and metastatic (stage IV) gastric/GEJ cancer per TNM staging classification as described in NCCN Guidelines®.4
+Locally advanced (stage II and III) and metastatic (stage IV) gastric/GEJ cancer per tumor node metastases (TNM) staging classification as described in NCCN Guidelines.4,5

 AROUND THE WORLD

-Over 1 million new cases of G/GEJ cancers were diagnosed worldwide in 2020, making it the 5th most diagnosed cancer.5
+Over 1.6 million new cases of gastric and esophagealII cancers were diagnosed worldwide in 2020, making them the 5th and 7th most diagnosed cancers, respectively.7

-An estimated 769,000 people died worldwide in 2020 due to G/GEJ cancers, making it the 4th most deadly cancer.5
+An estimated 1.3 million people died worldwide in 2020 due to gastric and esophagealII cancers, making them the 4th and 6th most deadly

 EMERGING BIOMARKERS

-• CLDN18.2 (Claudin18.2) , as a component of tight junctions, has a critical role in cell-to-cell epithelial adhesion and regulating selective barrier properties7-10
+• CLDN18.2 , as a component of tight junctions, has a role in the regulation of permeability, barrier function, and polarity of epithelial layers8-10

-• FGFR2b (fibroblast growth factor receptor 2b) is a splice variant of FGFR2, a transmembrane signaling pathway that intermediates diverse cellular behaviors and cellular processes, such as mitogenesis, differentiation, cell proliferation, angiogenesis, and invasion11,12
+• FGFR2b is a splice variant of FGFR2, a transmembrane signaling pathway that intermediates diverse cellular behaviours and processes, such as mitogenesis, differentiation, cell proliferation, angiogenesis, and invasion11,12

 ESTABLISHED BIOMARKERS